arcus/dart_orientation/orientation/CoP.md

 - Anything else you want!

-Importantly, the reason we're leaving this to you is that we want this to be fully customized to your own needs!
+Importantly, the reason we're leaving this to you is that we want this to be fully customized to your own needs, so please don't feel constrained by the ideas we've provided!

 ## In your breakout rooms